-The Hercules product architecture utilizes the proven ARM Cortex®-R4 CPU in a tightly coupled memory configuration.
-The Cortex-R4 CPU is implemented with a checker Cortex-R4 CPU in a lockstep configuration.
+The Hercules product architecture utilizes the proven ARM Cortex®-R4F CPU in a tightly coupled memory configuration.
+The Cortex-R4F CPU is implemented with a checker Cortex-R4F CPU in a lockstep configuration.
 This provides cycle by cycle checking of correct CPU operation while keeping a simple, easy to use single core programmer's model.
 Access to primary CPU memory is achieved over three level one 64-bit tightly coupled memory (TCM) interfaces.
 The TCM interfaces allow up to three parallel accesses to SRAM and Flash in each clock cycle.
 The architecture is a modified Harvard type; program and data access are not limited to specific memory banks.
 A separate 64-bit level two bus master interface provides access to the level two memory hierarchy, while a 64-bit level two slave interface allows non-CPU bus masters access to the level one memories.

 The level two device hierarchy is dominated by a switched central resource (also known as a bus matrix or crossbar).
 This is a device level interconnect that allows multiple bus masters to access multiple bus slaves, prioritization, routing, decode, and arbitration functions are provided.
-Bus masters to the level two device hierarchy include CPUs, bus master peripherals, anddebug bus masters.
-Bus slaves on the level two hierarchy include the Flash EEPROM emulation memory, access to one or more peripheral bus segments, and a Cortex-R4 slave port Flash allows level two bus masters to access the level one tightly coupled memories.
+Bus masters to the level two device hierarchy include CPUs, bus master peripherals, debug bus masters, and general purpose direct memory access (DMA) controllers.
+Bus slaves on the level two hierarchy include the Flash EEPROM emulation memory, external memory interface (EMIF), access to one or more peripheral bus segments, and a Cortex-R4F slave port Flash allows level two bus masters to access the level one tightly coupled memories.